Every year new diseases are posing a threat to human health. Some may be airborne diseases while some may be due to an individual’s lifestyle.

 Adults: Adult ticks have eight legs and can survive 8 months to 2 years without feeding if the climatic conditions are favorable.

 Hosts: The lone star tick is not specific when it comes to its host.
 It feeds on both animals and human beings.
-These ticks can be found on domesticated animals like cattle, dogs,
+These ticks can be found on domesticated animals like cattle, dogs, and horses; ground-dwelling birds like quail and wild turkeys; and small and large wild mammals like squirrels, hares, white-tailed deer, and coyotes.

 Diseases Caused By The Lone Star Tick